-A literary forgery that erases the genocide of the 1940s and instead purports a deep-rooted plot by Jews for an eventual world takeover, The Protocols of the Elders of Zion is one of the most ambitious and dangerous conspiracy theories of all time.
-Penned originally in Russia and supposedly brought to the US in the pocket of a Russian army officer, The Protocols found its way into the hands of Henry Ford, who would ultimately publish excerpts in his owned-and-operated newspaper, "The Deadborn Independent," as part of a series titled "The International Jew: The World's Foremost Problem."
+A literary forgery that erases the genocide of the 1940s and instead presents a deep-rooted plot by Jews for an eventual world takeover, The Protocols of the Elders of Zion is one of the most ambitious and dangerous conspiracy theories of all time.
+Penned originally in Russia and supposedly brought to the U.S. in the pocket of a Russian army officer, The Protocols found its way into the hands of Henry Ford, who would ultimately publish excerpts in his owned-and-operated newspaper, "The Deadborn Independent," as part of a series titled "The International Jew: The World's Foremost Problem."

 The Protocols has but one redemptive element: A deeply disturbing example of how influential conspiracy theories can be to the fabric of society, it serves as a call to action for all publishing platforms to take earnestly its part in ridding our free speech from hate and persecution.

 This story is meant to serve as a transparent look at how we operate behind the scenes.
 Here at Vocal, we believe we are doing our part, and we strive every day to do even more, to do even better, and to never let down our guard against content that puts our readers in danger.